-P Minns, a Trustee, is a partner in the firm of architects, Patrick Minns Associates.
-During the year the firm charged the School £4,783 (2017: £10,033) for services provided.
-At the year-end £nil (2017: £3,000) was due to Patrick Minns Associates and is included in the accounts.
-This service was provided on an armslength basis.
+P Minns, who retired as a Trustee on 27 June 2019, is a partner in the firm of architects, Patrick Minns Associates.
+During the year the firm charged the School £nil (2018: £4,783) for services provided.
+At the year-end £nil (2018: £nil) was due to Patrick Minns Associates and is included in the accounts.
+This service was provided on an arms-length basis.
+P Minns was presented with a gift and a plaque was erected in the School to commemorate his service to the School, on the occasion of his retirement.